g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 If you have embedded twitter components generated from <https://publish.twitter.com/>, please set this param to `true` for better performance.

 After setting this, you can safely remove the async script in the generated code.

+## Advanced

+> Note: Generally, the following advanced parameters are not necessary to be set.
+Their main purpose is to further customize the entire theme.

+### `customCSS = ["css/custom.css"]`

+Add your custom CSS files after the theme CSS files.

+For example, create a folder named `css` under `static`, then add `custom.css` in it.

+### `customJS = []`

+Add your custom JS files.

+Same as `customCSS`, except all custom JS files will be placed after the theme JS files.